-In 2008, MSN defaulted on this obligation and on September 9, 2008, it filed a voluntary chapter 11 petition in case no. 08-23071-BKC-PGH (the "MSN Bankruptcy"), in the United States Bankruptcy Court for the Southern District of Florida (the "MSN Bankruptcy Court").
+Pursuant to the RPAs, Calpian purchased the Residuals from MSN.
+Several of the RPAs require MSN to repurchase the Residuals upon the occurrence of a specified triggering event.
+Calpian holds a first-priority lien on all of MSN's assets to secure MSN's repurchase obligation.
+In 2008, MSN defaulted on this obligation and on September 9, 2008, it filed a voluntary chapter 11 petition in case no. 08-23071-BKC-PGH (the "MSN Bankruptcy") in the United States Bankruptcy Court for the Southern District of Florida (the "MSN Bankruptcy Court").

-In the MSN Bankruptcy, Calpian contended that it is owns the Residuals under the RPAs and that MSN has no right, title or interest therein and that Calpian could not use the Residuals as cash collateral or any other purpose.
+In the MSN Bankruptcy, Calpian contended that it is owns the Residuals under the RPAs and that MSN has no right, title or interest therein and that MSN could not use the Residuals as cash collateral or any other purpose.
 MSN alleged that the RPAs should be construed as financing transactions whereby Calpian is merely a secured creditor holding a security interest in the Residuals, which are property of MSN's bankruptcy estate.
 In a series of cash collateral orders, Calpian agreed to allow MSN to use certain Residuals (to date, approximately \$4.6 million) during the pendency of the MSN Bankruptcy.
 Calpian and MSN have negotiated a settlement agreement under which the Residuals are confirmed to be Calpian's property, and MSN will assign the Merchant Contracts to Calpian.
-As soon as Calpian concludes negotiations with a Processor to service this portfolio, MSN will file a motion requesting that the MSN Bankruptcy Court approve the settlement agreement.
+According to the Debtors, as soon as Calpian concludes negotiations with a Processor to service this portfolio, MSN will file a motion requesting that the MSN Bankruptcy Court approve the settlement agreement.
 Upon such approval, MSN will file a motion to dismiss the MSN Bankruptcy.

-16. Disputes Involving Topwater and Other So-Called "Redeemed Investors"
+17. Disputes Involving Topwater and Other Redeemed Investors17

 On December 4, 2008, SC II and the Equity Committee, as plaintiffs, initiated Adversary Proceeding No. 08-05097 (the "Topwater Adversary") against certain members of SC II, namely, Topwater Exclusive Fund III LLC ("Topwater"), Freestone Low Volatility Partners, L.P., Freestone Low Volatility Qualified Partners, L.P. ("Freestone"), and Wood Creek Multi-Asset Fund, L.P. ("Wood Creek") (collectively, the "Topwater Defendants") as defendants.
 The crux of the Topwater Adversary is that the Topwater Defendants each submitted a request for either a partial or total redemption of their interests in SC II, to be effective on June 30, 2007.
-SC II did not pay to the Topwater Defendants the funds to redeem those interests because SC II's Second Amended and Restated Operating Agreement (the "Operating Agreement") gives SC II and its Manager the discretion to postpone or disallow redemption payments if, inter alia, such payments would adversely affect SC II's business.
+SC II asserts that it did not pay to the Topwater Defendants the funds to redeem those interests because SC II's Second Amended and Restated Operating Agreement (the "Operating Agreement") gives SC II and its Manager the discretion to postpone or disallow redemption payments if, inter alia, such payments would adversely affect SC II's business.
 See Operating Agreement, § 3.9, p.
-6. In accordance with this provision, SC II and its Manager (Windmill) did not pay the redemption payments to the Topwater Defendants.
+6. In reliance upon this provision, SC II and its Manager (Windmill) did not pay the redemption payments to the Topwater Defendants.